 Let’s take a step back, these days, school is different, and many children, especially our younger ones, have a challenging time managing a school day when all they want to do is play.
-This is amplified by COVID and even more predominant in children with special needs.
+This is amplified in children with special needs.

-COVID means our children, often as young as 3 & 4 years old, are confined to a desk when inside the classroom.
+With large classroom sizes, many kids are confined to a desk all day.
 It is very unnatural; kids are meant to move their bodies, explore and learn through play.
 Yet, as much as we hear how well they’re coping in the classroom, the media often talks about how resilient our kids are for working through these challenging times; we often don’t hear about what happens after class.